Governors

 This year, a key focus is to continue to drive forward and embed improvements in teaching and learning that are in-line with our schools’ individual improvement plans.

-A relentless drive to improve attendance is now starting to show results.
-We remain vigilant and continue to closely monitor attendance and introduce new strategies where necessary to ensure this improvement continues.
+A relentless drive to improve attendance is now showing very good results across the federation.
+We will however continue to remain vigilant and continue to closely monitor attendance and introduce new strategies where necessary to ensure this improvement is sustained.

 We continue to critically evaluate our safeguarding practices, ensuring we maintain the highest of standards.

-We target our improvement activities effectively by knowing accurately how well our students are progressing and learning; improving oracy, literacy and numeracy skills across our schools; continuing our focus on growth and development of our staff; and continuing our successful work in removing barriers for students.
+We target our improvement activities effectively by knowing accurately how well our students are progressing and learning; improving oracy, assessment and feedback, literacy and numeracy skills across our schools; continuing our focus on growth and development of our staff; and continuing our successful work in removing barriers for students.

 Across both schools the Federation actively promotes inclusion, diversity and equality and provides a properly equipped learning environment where students feel welcomed, encouraged, challenged and, most importantly, want to learn and succeed.

 The Federation leadership team and governing body have both vision and ambition for each school, and always ensure that each school is taken forward in a way that secures the best possible outcomes for students, staff, parents/careers and the communities they serve.
-We continue, relentlessly, to inspire improvements, raise aspiration and expectations and ensure new initiatives are implemented and embedded.
+We continue, to inspire our students, raise aspiration and expectations and ensure new initiatives are implemented and embedded.

 We are acutely aware of the need for the schools in the federation to exploit the benefits of working collaboratively whilst at the same respecting and embrace their individuality.